practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

 ## A (very) brief introduction to HTTP

-We all use web applications on a daily basis and many of us build them for a living, but much of our work is done far above the HTTP level.
+We all use web applications daily and many of us build them for a living, but much of our work is done far above the HTTP level.
-Today, we'll need come down from the clouds a bit to explore what actually happens at the protocol level when someone clicks a link to `http://example.com/file.txt` in their web browser.
+Today, we'll need come down from the clouds a bit to explore what happens at the protocol level when someone clicks a link to `http://example.com/file.txt` in their web browser.

 The following steps roughly cover the typical HTTP request/response lifecycle:

 1) The browser issues an HTTP request by opening a TCP socket connection to `example.com` on port 80.
-The server accepts the connection which opens a socket for bi-directional communication.
+The server accepts the connection, opening a socket for bi-directional communication.

 2) Once the connection has been made, the HTTP client sends the request over the